slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 -   Build Platform:
     -   MUST meet SLSA [Build L2] requirements.
-    -   Prior to deployment of a new build environment, the SLSA Provenance for the selected build image SHOULD be automatically verified.
+    -   Prior to the instantiation of a new build environment, the SLSA Provenance for the selected build image MUST be automatically verified.
+    A signed attestation to the result of the SLSA Provenance verification MUST be generated and distributed (e.g., via a [VSA]).

 <dt>Benefits<dd>